TheJupiterDev/Cohesion/FEATURES.md

   - Dropped by Elder Guardians
   - Use 2 Prismarine Rods to craft Trident
 - Iron Bars -> Iron Rod
+- Grapple
+  - Crafted with 3 flint & 2 iron nuggets
+  - Found in Treasure chest on Shipwrecks
 - Prismarine Rod
   - Smelt a prismarine block
 - Updated Stack Sizes